EF Core Bulk Delete with Entity Framework Extensions

 Conclusion

-method is very powerful.
+The BulkDelete method is very powerful.
 One of its biggest benefits is that you don’t need to use the change tracker or retrieve your entities before deleting them (which often doesn’t make much sense anyway).
 The major benefit is the performance gain—but you can also delete using a custom key or even delete an entire entity graph.

 Perfect when you want to delete thousands of rows fast—without slowing down your app.